Introduction

 :

-To remove an alias, run the following command:
+To remove an alias, use the syntax below:

 Enable or Disable Promiscuous Mode

-Promiscuous mode allows a network device to intercept and read in entirety each network packet that arrives.
+Promiscuous mode allows a network device to intercept and read each network packet that arrives in its entirety.
 It is often used to monitor network activity.

 Enable promiscuous mode by typing:

-Check if promiscuous mode is active with ifconfig
+Check if the promiscuous mode is active with ifconfig

 :